The Ultimate Guide to Glastonbury Stages and Areas

 2023 UPDATE: With the announcement that Joe Rush’s resurrection of Car Henge is being created in The William’s Green area, I am expecting big changes here.

 I love William’s Green.
 We spend a lot of time here on Wednesday and Thursday.
 A Glastonbury right of passage is to come here on Thursday afternoon and sing along with thousands of other people to Power Ballads.
 It sets you up for what’s to come over the weekend.

 Many bands have played The William’s Green Tent.
 Here are just a few: The 1975, Florence and The Machine, Wolf Alice, Elbow and Alt J.

 They also show films here so if you need a sit-down, this is a good place as any.

 The tent can get very busy so if you want to see an act come when the band before is on.

-There is a cafe bar in here and art installations.
-In 2019 there was also reenactments of plays by some guy called William Shakespeare.
-Look out for The Union Castle, a ship like tree platform high up in the big Ash Tree.
+There is a cafe bar here and art installations.
+In 2019 there were also reenactments of plays by some guy called William Shakespeare.
+Look out for The Union Castle, a ship-like tree platform high up in the big Ash Tree.
 It’s named after Michael Eavis’s shipping voyages as a young man to East Africa.

 Glastonbury Tips for The Wood

 Every midnight they light a huge fire here and there are some performances.